rackerlabs/technical-blog/content/blog/2020/2020-01-23-integrate-oracle-adf-with-e-business-suite/index.md

 Oracle describes ADF in
 [Oracle Fusion Middleware Understanding Oracle Application Development Framework](https://docs.oracle.com/middleware/1212/adf/ADFCG/intro.htm#ADFCG111) in the following way:

-“Oracle Application Development Framework (Oracle ADF) is an end-to-end application framework that builds on Java EE standards and open-source technologies to simplify and accelerate implementing enterprise applications.
+>Oracle Application Development Framework (Oracle ADF) is an end-to-end
+>application framework that builds on Java EE standards and open-source
+>technologies to simplify and accelerate implementing enterprise applications.
-Oracle ADF is suitable for enterprise developers who want to create applications that search, display, create, modify, and validate data using web, mobile, and desktop interfaces.
+>Oracle ADF is suitable for enterprise developers who want to create applications
+>that search, display, create, modify, and validate data using web, mobile, and
+>desktop interfaces.
+>

-“You can use the whole Oracle ADF framework to create an application, or you can use parts of the framework in combination with the other technologies.
+>You can use the whole Oracle ADF framework to create an application, or you
+>can use parts of the framework in combination with the other technologies.
-Throughout this guide, applications that contain any ADF technologies are generally referred to as ADF applications.
-Web applications that incorporate ADF technologies throughout the business service, model, controller, and view layers are referred to as Fusion web applications.”
+>Throughout this guide, applications that contain any ADF technologies are
+>generally referred to as ADF applications.
+Web applications that incorporate
+>ADF technologies throughout the business service, model, controller, and view
+>layers are referred to as Fusion web applications.

 ### SWPA